 Chicken | Secondi

 Chicken is a dish you will rarely see on the menu in Rome mostly due to the lack of flavor in the meat.
 Italians like to eat food that tastes good (yes, that was a stab at chicken).
-Pollo con Pepperoni is an exception.
-Well, it tastes great but mostly due to the type of meat they use.
+Pollo con Pepperoni is the exception.
+It tastes great, mostly due to the type of meat they use.

-No chicken breast here – they go with the more gamey tasting meat like wings and legs.
-They slow cook it along with peppers (Pepperoni is not a meat) and what feels like a lot of olive oil.
+There’s no chicken breast here.
+They go with the more gamey-tasting meat like the wings and legs.
+They slow cook it with peppers (Pepperoni is not a meat in this case) and what feels like a lot of olive oil.
 It forms this slightly soupy dish that is really very good.

-Where to get Pollo con Pepperoni: Trattoria Da Augusto in Trastevere
+Where to get Pollo con Pepperoni: Trattoria Da Augusto (Trastevere)

 13. Filetti di Baccalà